 - Don’t use spam trigger words

 - Provide the option to view email in browser

 - Use an effective call to action

 1. Keep it short and sweet

 First and foremost, keep your copy simple.
-You need to explain your offer and provide an action for your reader to take in under 100 words, which seems daunting, but you should have an image or a few complementing this copy to further communicate your offer.
+You need to explain your offer and provide an action for your reader to take in under 100 words, which seems daunting, but you should have at least one image complementing this copy to further communicate your offer.

 As far as appearance, stick with fonts like Arial, Helvetica, or Verdana, as these are easy to read and commonly used across all ISPs and email clients.
 Your primary goal should be readability, so keep font sizes in the 12-16px range, and be sure to pick a color that contrasts well against your email’s background.